VolsungaSaga/Unofficial-Bannerlord-Bug-Reporting-Repo/README.md

 If you want to contribute to the effort to squash all these bugs, I'd appreciate it if you followed this standard format (shamelessly ripped off from a guy called Leszek Gorniak on Gamasutra):

+I'd like ya'll to keep in mind that this repository is NOT for suggestions, proposals, or any feature requests.
+This is ONLY for actual, bona-fide glitches.
+I will remove any issue violates this without warning, and I'm entirely willing to start a nuclear winter over this.

 For the category, title, and severity fields, I've made issue labels for those.
 Try to use those before making new ones.

    - Title: